Oceanwide Plaza

-Oceanwide Plaza is an unfinished residential and retail complex composed of three towers in downtown Los Angeles, California, across the street from Crypto.com Arena and the Los Angeles Convention Center.
+Oceanwide Plaza is an unfinished residential and retail complex composed of three towers in Downtown Los Angeles, California, across the street from Crypto.com Arena and the Los Angeles Convention Center.
 The complex, designed by CallisonRTKL, is owned by the Beijing-based developer Oceanwide Holdings.

-Construction began in 2015 and was originally scheduled to be completed by early 2019.
-However, construction stopped when Oceanwide Holdings ran out of funds in 2019.
-It is unknown when the complex will open; development has been beset by financing problems related to ongoing geopolitical tensions between the US and China.
+Construction began in 2015 and was scheduled to be completed by early 2019.
+Construction stopped when Oceanwide Holdings ran out of funds in 2019.
+Development has been beset by financing problems related to ongoing geopolitical tensions between the US and China.
 In late January-early February 2024, the site regained attention when at least 27 floors of multiple towers at the complex were tagged with graffiti, becoming known as the Graffiti Towers.

 Design

 Oceanwide Plaza was designed by CallisonRTKL.
 Tower one was designed to feature a 184-room five-star Park Hyatt hotel and 164 Park Hyatt serviced condo residences, a live-in hotel option.
 It was designed to reach a total height of 675 ft, 49 floors.
 Towers two and three were designed to have 504 residential condominiums.
 They were designed to reach a total of 530 ft, 40 floors in height.
 A retail mall was designed for the first three floors above ground with 153,000 ft2 of retail space.
 The 9th floor was designed to feature a two-acre private park.
 The 504 residences were designed to provide concierge services, indoor amenities, and a private deck along with an outdoor area for recreation and gatherings.